-Quality addiction treatment programs offer family programs to allow family members of clients to learn about substance use disorder, to participate in family and group counseling, and to prepare to support their loved one when they return home.
+Quality addiction treatment programs offer family programs to allow family members of clients to learn about substance use disorder, participate in family and group counseling, and prepare to support their loved ones when they return home.

 For example, Mountain Laurel Recovery Center’s Family Program helps families “learn healthy ways to express concerns, identify and address problems, communicate, and behave in a way that supports the recovery process.”

 But what if you don’t want your family involved in your treatment?
 Can you refuse to participate in the family program?
 What are the consequences?
 The short answer is that you do not have to involve your family in your treatment.
 Your treatment is about you; your treatment center will advocate for you and protect you.
 Working with a therapist, you will determine what’s best for your immediate and continued recovery.